 - Children of staff (teaching or support) of the school, provided they have been directly employed for a minimum of two years at the time at which the application for a place is made, or have been recruited to fill a post where there is a demonstrable skills shortage.
 (The definition of a direct employee is an employee holding a contract of employment with the school).

 - Children applying for places from addresses in the priority catchment area which is postcode areas N2, N3 and NW11.
-Places will be offered to those children who live closest to the school, based on measuring distance in a straight line from the school.
-For 2013-2014 admissions, the distance criteria will be measured from the front gate of the site of the school to the front door of the applicant’s home.
-In the event that temporary accommodation is required, the distance criteria will be measured from the front gate of the permanent school site.
+Places will be offered to those children who live closest to the school, based on measuring distance in a straight line from the front gate of the Stanley Road campus to the front door of the applicant’s home.

 The distance between these points is calculated using a computerised geographical information system.